DelfinoDdiez/APIC-Tool/README.md

 Dashboard: Go to the "12p" tab.
 This is your main tracking dashboard.

-Data Entry: Manually enter player names (automated Discord integration is coming soon).
+Data Entry: Manually enter player names and score inside white/grey cells.
+Cells with other color have formulas, so don't modify, or get a new copy.

 Map names support an active search feature, recognizing both track codes and full names.

 Entering Scores & Handling DCs: